MartijnDwars/metaborg.github.io/spoofax/tutorials/cg2014/analysis.md

 ## Type Analysis

-In Spoofax, type systems are specified in the new metalanguage *TS*.
+In Spoofax, type systems are specified in the new metalanguage [TS](http://metaborg.org/ts/).
 The type system of a language is specified in terms of typing rules and constraints.

 To start a new type system specification, open `trans/analysis/types.ts`.

     module analysis/types

     imports include/QL

 ### Constants